Chetnik attack on the Užice Republic: Mihailović's offer to the Germans

 The technical arrangements of Draža Mihailović’s negotiations with the Germans were entrusted to Colonel Pantić and Captain Mitrović.
 The next day, 28 October 1941, they went to Belgrade, where they met with German Captain Josef Matl.
 At the meeting with Matl, Mihailović’s offer for cooperation with the German occupiers in order to suppress the Partisan movement was presented.
 “The general aim is to establish a state of peace and order as they were in occupied Serbia before 28 June 1941.”
 On 30 October 1941, representatives of the German occupation forces invited Mihailović to a meeting in Belgrade for negotiations, with guarantees of his personal safety.

 According to historian Žarko Jovanović, “in order to prove to the Germans that he was indeed a bitter opponent of the communists, that is, of the Partisan movement, and to create more favorable conditions for negotiations, Mihailović ordered his detachments to launch an attack on the Partisans.”
 Because of the outbreak of open conflicts between the Chetniks and the Partisans at the beginning of November, Mihailović, as he stated in his reply to the German military representatives in Serbia on 3 November 1941, was prevented from personally coming to Belgrade.
 This resulted in Mihailović’s somewhat later meeting with the representatives of the German occupation forces, on 11 November 1941 in Divci.

-Mihailović’s attack plan

-At the end of October 1941, Draža Mihailović’s staff drew up a detailed plan for an attack on the Partisan forces and the seizure of Užice, probably around 26 or 27 October.
-Captain Miloš Glišić, Chief of Staff of the Požega Chetnik Detachment, stated during post-war interrogation that he had been informed of the attack plan by Captain Vučko Ignjatović.
-Afterwards, Glišić went to Mihailović’s staff, where Mihailović personally explained to him:

-You will carry out the attack on Užice according to the prescribed plan; if the Partisans later raise this as an issue, I will declare that I have nothing to do with Požega, that it is Požega’s business, and that the Požega detachment is not my detachment.